Jessica Grady: Extraordinary eco-embellishment

 • You’ll be surprised at the variety of materials on which you can stitch.
 Like Jessica, enjoy the challenge of figuring out how to attach surprising elements to your embroidery work.

-• Remember you can embellish embellishments.
-Jessica likes to add paint, dyes, stitching etc. to her found objects before adding them to her work.
-She also often layers her embellishments to create new textures and colour.
+• Try embellishing embellishments!
+Jessica likes to add paint, dyes and stitching to her recycled materials, before adding them to her work.
+And she often layers her embellishments to create even more texture.
 The key is to experiment and enjoy what you discover along the way.

-Jessica was awarded the Embroiderers Guild ‘Under 30 Scholar Award’ (2018).
-She is also an exhibiting member of Art Textiles Made in Britain (ATMB) and The Society for Embroidered Work (SEW).
+Jessica Grady was awarded the Embroiderers Guild ‘Under 30 Scholar Award’ (2018).
+She is also a member of Art Textiles Made in Britain (ATMB) and The Society for Embroidered Work (SEW).
 Her work has been featured in many publications, including Embroidery and Fiber Art Now.
-And she teaches at schools and universities.
+She is the author of Stitched Mixed Media, published by Crowood Press in 2023.

 Website: www.jessicagrady.co.uk